andrus/jetty-launcher/README.md

 * Add dependency on jetty-launcher to your web project, setting the scope as "provided" (i.e. you don't want jetty-laucher.jar end up in your .war during deployment).

 * In Eclipse, right-click on your web project and select "Run As > Java Application".
 Select "org.objectstyle.jetty.Launcher" as your main class and click run.
-Check your app at (http://localhost:8080/mymodulename)[http://localhost:8080/mymodulename].
+Check your app at a URL like http://localhost:8080/mymodulename .

 Customization
 -------------